Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 08-Nov-2025

-During the Python Core Dev Sprint in Cambridge, we planned to make the JIT in CPython 5% faster by 3.15 and 10% faster by 3.16.
+During the Python Core Dev Sprint in Cambridge hosted by ARM, we planned to make the JIT in CPython 5% faster by 3.15 and 10% faster by 3.16.
 The planners present were Savannah Ostrowski, Mark Shannon, Ken Jin (me), Diego Russo and Brandt Bucher.
 We were accompanied by other CPython core team members as well.

 You might wonder: 5% seems awfully conservative.
 However, note that this figure is the *geometric mean*.
 The number can range from slower to significantly faster.
 All numbers are [pyperformance](https://github.com/python/pyperformance) figures.